actions/actions-runner-controller/README.md

 **TotalNumberOfQueuedAndInProgressWorkflowRuns**

-In the below example, `actions-runner` will pole GitHub for all pending workflows with the pole period defined by the sync period configuration.
+In the below example, `actions-runner` will poll GitHub for all pending workflows with the poll period defined by the sync period configuration.
 It will then scale to e.g. 3 if there're 3 pending jobs at sync time.
 With this scaling metric we are required to define a list of repositories within our metric.

 The scale out performance is controlled via the manager containers startup `--sync-period` argument.
 The default value is set to 10 minutes to prevent default deployments rate limiting themselves from the GitHub API.